decomplecting/lg-checkers/README.md

 Board events are sent as messages over `board-events` for backend logic to process.
 The backend logic can then send the board commands via `board-commands` to update its state, although it is possible for any other process to alter the board state directly using `swap!`.

 Good luck!
-We have tried to come up with an interesting challenge that will help demonstrate the principles that we are trying to architect our system to.
+We have tried to come up with an interesting challenge!

 Quickstart Notes
 ================